EFWBA Home

 Geren was the 28th Undersecretary of the Army, a post he assumed on February 21, 2006, following his nomination by President Bush and confirmation by the United States Senate.
 As the Undersecretary, Geren was the Army's No. 2 civilian leader.
 He served as the deputy and senior advisor to the Secretary of the Army and was Acting Secretary in the absence of the Secretary.

-Since 2011, Pete has been president and CEO of the Sid W. Richardson Foundation, in Fort Worth, TX.
+Pete has been president and CEO of the Sid W. Richardson Foundation, in Fort Worth since 2011.

 Become A Scholarship Sponsor!